iATSPayments/com.iatspayments.civicrm/README.md

 1. Administer -> System Settings -> Payment Processors -> + Add Payment Processor

-2. If you are using a 'legacy' iATS account, select one or more of: iATS Payments Credit Card, iATS Payments ACH/EFT, or iATS Payments SWIPE.
+2. If you are using a 'legacy' iATS account, select one of iATS Payments Credit Card or iATS Payments ACH/EFT.
 They are all provided by this extension, the instructions differ only slightly for each one.
 You can create multiple payment processor entries using the same credentials for the different types.

 3. If you are using a new '1stPay' iATS account, select one or more of: iATS Payments 1stPay Credit Card or iATS Payments 1stPay ACH.
 ACH must be specifically enabled on your account, check with iATS Payments if you're not sure.